-Parameter name Description Type Unit Constraints CONTENT_DURATION The duration of each item. integer sec. >0 CONTENT_BIT_RATE The bit-rate of each item (i.e. the bit-rate required to play or stream each item). real Mbit/s >0 CAROUSEL_BIT_RATE The actual bit-rate of the carousel (referred to the payload). real Mbit/s >0 CAROUSEL_SIZE The number of items (and resources) that are carried at each cycle in the carousel. integer - >0 CAROUSEL_USER_RATING_QUOTAS A list of 5 quotas (i.e. percentages of the carousel size assigned to each class of user ratings). a list of 5 integers - each quota >0 and <100 CAROUSEL_RENEWAL_RATE The percentage of the number of items that are renewed at each cycle. integer >0 and <100
+Parameter name eter name Description Unit Constraints CONTENT_DURATION The duration of each item. integer sec. >0 CONTENT_BIT_RATE The bit-rate of each item (i.e. the bit-rate required to play or stream each item). real Mbit/s >0 CAROUSEL_BIT_RATE The actual bit-rate of the carousel (referred to the payload). real Mbit/s >0 CAROUSEL_SIZE The number of items (and resources) th carried at each cycle in the carousel. integer - >0

+Parameter name Description Туре Unit Constraints A list of 5 quotas (i.e. percentages of the a list of each quota CAROUSEL_USER_RATING_QUOTAS carousel size assigned to each class of user 5 - >0 and <100 ratings). integers <100 CADOUGET DENEWAI DATE The percentage of the number of items that are integer >0 and CAROUSED_REMEMAD_RATE renewed at each cycle. meger <100

-4.8.2 Filtering algorithms
+5.8.2 Filtering algorithms